Affordable Homes Guarantee Scheme

 In the Autumn Budget 2017 the then Chancellor announced that Government would explore options with industry to create £8bn worth of new guarantees to support housebuilding, including SMEs and purpose-built rented housing.
 This followed the success of the Government’s two prior housing guarantee schemes: the Affordable Housing Guarantee Scheme (“AHGS 2013”), and the PRS Guarantee Scheme, which is also managed by ARA Venn.

-In 2019 UK Government announced that it would procure for a delivery partner to manage a new Affordable Housing Guarantee Scheme, following AHGS 2013.
+In 2019 UK Government announced that it would procure for a delivery partner to manage a new Affordable Homes Guarantee Scheme, following AHGS 2013.
 The scheme is for £3 billion, with an option to increase it by an additional £3 billion.

 The primary objective of the scheme is to provide long-term, lower-cost, fixed rate debt to registered providers to enable them to deliver more affordable homes than would otherwise have been the case.